pleszr/skyeGPT/README.md

 1. check the /.env.example file and generate the /.env file based on it
 2. go to root and execute docker-compose up

+# Roadmap
+Issues and plans can be tracked at https://github.com/users/pleszr/projects/4